aDotInTheVoid/boxcars/docs/report/report.md

 *escape_data += 10; // Modifies cown without acquiring!!!
 ```

-Because users can access a cowns data when it it no longer acqured, the
+Because users can access a cowns data when it it no longer acquired, the
 `verona::cpp` implementation of BoC fails to provide the datarace freedom, even
 though the underlying BoC model it does.
 This is because C++ isn't expressive
 enough to encode the idea the an acquired cown (the BoC concept, not the C++